 ACOM welcomes everyone, regardless of ethnic, religious, or political affiliation, who takes an interest in Armenia and Armenians.
 Our members include first-generation through fourth-generation Minnesota Armenians, their families, and non-Armenian friends of the community.

-The ACOM office and most activities are in the historic St. Sahag Armenian Church building, at the intersection of Dayton and Howell, in the Merriam Park neighborhood of St. Paul.
 As an independent, 501c3 nonprofit organization, ACOM is supported primarily by membership dues and private donations.
 Gifts to ACOM are tax-deductible to the extent permissible by law.

 For information on ACOM's Constitution and Bylaws, please refer to the PDF file just below.